Best Motability cars 2021 - top choices in each sector for Motability customers

 There is more choice than you might expect to get on the Mobility scheme with premium brands such as BMW, Mercedes and Audi mixing with cheaper brands such as Mazda, Volkswagen and Skoda.
 So whether your budget is tight or a bit more flexible, then you will be able to find a car to suit.

 For our list of the best cars to choose on Motability, we've picked some of the top models in each class, so you’ll know which Motability dealers to target first for test drives.

-- 1Introduction - currently readingThe Motability scheme is designed to get the disabled moving, and we've picked the best cars in five categories by way of a guide
+- 1Introduction - currently readingThe Motability scheme is designed to get less able people moving, and we've picked the best cars in six categories by way of a guide

 - 2Best small cars for MotabilitySmall cars offer Motability users transport to get from A to B, but there's much more to our three picks